yuvarajm-cloud/Restaurant-Billing-Application/README.md

 It can:

 * Request camera access
-* Use a supported device camera
+* Access a supported device camera
 * Detect QR codes
 * Decode QR information
 * Display the scanned result

-This functionality helped me explore browser camera APIs and third-party QR scanning libraries.
+This allowed me to explore browser camera functionality and QR scanning libraries.

 ---

 # ⚙️ Menu Management

-The project includes a dedicated menu management interface.
+The project includes a menu management interface for practicing CRUD operations.

 ### Create